 While providers and health plans are focused on how to effectively coordinate to support population health management, having the right IT solutions and intelligence will be central in these efforts and many health systems are making investments so they can better manage care across acute care hospitals, urgent care centers, outpatient clinics, and other care settings.

-CIOs and IT Executives (including CMIOs, CISOs) need to be at the forefront, driving down costs, increasing innovation and playing a strategic role in decision making.
+Since IT is one of the biggest expenses, CIOs need to be out front driving down cost, increasing innovation and playing a strategic role in decision making.
 If IT organizations lack the skills and resources to enable the necessary changes, CIOs may need to source them externally.
-With the right capabilities and the help of disruptive technologies, CIOs can move value-based initiatives forward quickly, lowering costs and optimizing service delivery.
+With the right capabilities and the help of disruptive technologies, CIOs can move value-based initiatives forward quickly.

 The 2018 Healthcare IT Institute has been designed by Healthcare CIOs for Healthcare CIOs.
 The agenda recognizes the importance of keeping abreast of current technology developments in a highly regulated and rapidly evolving environment and over the course of two and a half days, you will accomplish a great deal, digging into a range of highly relevant and timely topics, and gleaning actual pragmatic tips and best practices from your peers.